nwb-extensions/ndx-template/{{ cookiecutter.namespace }}/NEXTSTEPS.md

 ## Documenting and Publishing Your Extension to the Community

-1. Make your extension directory {{ cookiecutter.namespace }} a git
+1. Start a git repository for your extension directory {{ cookiecutter.namespace }}
-repository and push it to GitHub.
+ and push it to GitHub.
 You will need a GitHub account.
     - Follow these directions:
   https://help.github.com/en/articles/adding-an-existing-project-to-github-using-the-command-line

 2. Change directory into `docs`.